opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param mask: Optional mask used to select a sub-array.

-The functions ``ninMaxLoc`` find the minimum and maximum element values and their positions.
+The functions ``minMaxLoc`` find the minimum and maximum element values and their positions.
 The extremums are searched across the whole array or, if ``mask`` is not an empty array, in the specified array region.

 The functions do not work with multi-channel arrays.
 If you need to find minimum or maximum elements across all the channels, use
-:ocv:func:`reshape` first to reinterpret the array as single-channel.
-Or you may extract the particular channel using either :ocv:func:`extractImageCOI` , or :ocv:func:`mixChannels` , or
+:ocv:func:`Mat::reshape` first to reinterpret the array as single-channel.
+Or you may extract the particular channel using either
+:ocv:func:`extractImageCOI` , or
+:ocv:func:`mixChannels` , or
 :ocv:func:`split` .